 Many IT and security shops are so busy with their day-to-day work they haven't yet realized what's needed to manage these identities -- both periodically and in real time.
 This is one area where IAM can help fill the gaps.

 Additionally, today's security requires more adaptive identity governance beyond traditional spot-check audits to eliminate blind spots.
 For example, consider user accounts that are either added or removed at a certain point in time.
 Traditional identity access audits that only take place every few months can overlook the fact that these accounts should have been modified or disabled, thus making their mapping inaccurate.
 This leads to the situation where ongoing audits are "passed" and checkboxes are checked.
 In this hypothetical case, the organization is not in compliance with its own policies or the requirements of government or industry regulations that may apply.
 In fact, it could be more at risk due to this lack of visibility in the IAM process.

 Another benefit of IAM is how it highlights the identity and access approval process.
 Infosec professionals are familiar with the generic requests of so-and-so new employee or contractor needing access to the network, the ERP system and all doors within the building.
 This is appropriate in smaller organizations, but for larger businesses, this request fails to illuminate a number of important areas.
-Among them:
+Among them are the following:

-- Similar access levels that other employees currently have
+- similar access levels that other employees currently have; and

 To have true IT governance, especially across various business units, all the right people need details.
 It's critical to ensure that identity and access decisions are made not only based on generic policies or workflows, but also because they include detailed contextual information outlining specific business needs and potential risks.